How to Clean Soccer Cleats: 6 Fast and Easy Steps

 Step 5: Drying Your Soccer Cleats

-Once you are done with the cleaning process it is time to move on to the drying process, which is very important and easy.
-The best way to do this is to put your cleats outside in nature under direct sunlight so they can air dry.
+Once you are done with the cleaning, it is time to move on to the drying, which is very important and easy.
+The best way to do this is to put your cleats outside in the sun so they can air dry.

-Also, putting some old newspaper inside of the cleats can help them completely dry faster since the paper will absorb the water.
-Although it might be tempting and more convenient to use hairdryers or other heating devices, it is best to avoid these which can damage the cleats, especially if they are leather soccer cleats.
+Also, putting some old newspaper inside the cleats can help them dry completely faster since the paper will absorb the water.
+Although it might be tempting and more convenient to use hairdryers or other heating devices, it is best to avoid them, as they can damage cleats, especially leather soccer cleats.

 how to clean soccer cleats